-1979: Every municipality should elaborate a heat plan where heat supply was defined as individual, natural gas, or district heating for consumers in the area to secure a market for natural gas heating in stead of individual oil.
-There was a public phase in the planning process.
+Introduced in 1979.
+Every municipality should elaborate a heat plan where heat supply was defined as individual, natural gas, or district heating for consumers in the area to secure a market for natural gas heating in stead of individual oil.
+There is a public phase in the planning process.

-After 1990: Only few municipalities made new heat plans.
+After 1990 only few municipalities made new heat plans.
 Instead new projects with change of heat supply or heat production have to be accepted by the municipality.
 The project proposal has to show that the actual project is the best socio economic option among possible alternatives.
-When a project proposal is approved by the municipality is allowed to expropriate land for the project.
-Since 2007: The climate agenda has initiated new heat plans in municipalities.
+When a project proposal is approved the municipality is allowed to expropriate land for the project.
+Since 2007 the climate agenda has initiated new heat plans in municipalities.
 The heat plans are now part of a strategic energy planning process.

-District heating sector in DK is non profit
+District heating is non profit